Visa policy of Cameroon

-Visitors to Cameroon must obtain a visa from one of the Cameroonian diplomatic missions unless they come from one of the visa exempt countries.
+Visitors to Cameroon must obtain an e-Visa unless they come from one of the visa exempt countries.

 Visa policy map

 Visa exemption

 Citizens of the following seven countries can visit Cameroon without a visa for up to 90 days:

 1 – Only ordinary passport holders may enter without a visa.

 Non-ordinary passports

 In addition, holders of diplomatic or service category passports issued to nationals of the following countries do not require a visa to enter Cameroon for a stay up to the duration listed below:

 2 – Only diplomatic passport holders may enter without a visa.

+Cameroon and South Korea signed a visa exemption for diplomatic and service passports in June 2024 and it is yet to be ratified.

 Visa on arrival

 Holders of diplomatic and service passports can obtain a visa on arrival if they have a mission order and a return ticket.